Fluoridation: A Horror Story

 In short, fluorine is the most reactive element known to science ("reactive" means its affinity to bonding with other elements).
-In nature, fluorine is found bonded to other elements, never floating around by itself, and is rarely found in its ionic state.
-The industrial processes of the nineteenth century created the most toxic pollutants that humanity had seen to that time.
+In nature, fluorine is found bonded to other elements, never found by itself, and is rarely found in its ionic state.
+The industrial processes of the 19th century created the most toxic pollutants that humanity had seen to that time.
 Taking ore from the earth and removing the metal, especially in aluminum refining, created hazardous waste.

 In its ionic state, fluorine is highly toxic.
 Fluorine bonded to metallic ore in the earth was liberated during the refining process and is difficult-to-impossible to safely dispose.
 The aluminum refining industry was the biggest and most influential fluoride polluter around 1930, and in America only one company was in the aluminum business: ALCOA.

-Fluorine is also useful in producing artificial chemicals such as Teflon and Freon, because of its unique properties.
-Those unique properties also made fluorine indispensable in refining uranium to extract its most radioactive isotope, which made the nuclear age possible.
+Fluorine is also useful for producing artificial chemicals such as Teflon and Freon, because of its unique properties.
+Those unique properties also made fluorine indispensable for refining uranium to extract its most radioactive isotope, which made the nuclear age possible.

 Compulsory Fluoridation: An Industrial Tale